malrepos/solidity_bootcamp/Section5/notes.md

 - So the first contract references the second and has a function that will create a **new** instance of the second contract
 - the functions parameters will fill the second functions constructor parameters

+# The sections that follow in the course were extremely hard to understand.
+It required that I do my own research in order to understand and apply the concepts.

+- structs
+- error handling
+- sending ether : transfer() , send(), call()

 ### Structs

 - a struct is a logical grouping of variables